GoodNightTea/GenOS/README.md

 - **Keyboard driver**: PS/2 scancode processing with press/release detection
 - **VGA Mode 13h**: 320×200 resolution, 256-color palette with the most beautiful font ever created

-### Snake Implementation (work in progress)
-- **Circular queue**: Ring buffer for snake segments (up to 100 length)
-- **Collision detection**: Optimized X-then-Y early-exit checking
-- **Apple Management System**: Advanced multi-stage extremely complex fast insane quantum apple tracker (very complex)
-- **Pseudo-random generation**: XorShift32 algorithm for apple spawning
-- **Frame-based timing**: Interrupt-driven game loop with directional speed compensation

-### Tetris Implementation (work in progress)
-- **Grid system**: 10×19 playfield (columns 0-9, rows 0-18)
-- **Collision detection**: 190-byte 2D array tracking occupied cells
-- **Index-based movement**: Keyboard input controls grid indices, not raw pixels like in snake
-- **Block placement**: Automatic grid registration when blocks land
-- **Array Manipulation**: Checks for completed x-indices and there is one, it shifts the y indice down by one and clear the upper artifact
-- **Race condition feature**: Can slide blocks at the bottom (idk if I should keep or remove it, classic tetris got it as well sooo idk o.0)

 ```
 ## Architecture